domci/homeeHistoryDownloader/README.md

 This short Script will download all Device History Zip-Files from homee Webapp to your default (Chrome) download directory.

-Just download ChromeDriver from http://chromedriver.chromium.org/download and change inputs in the Script accordingly (enter your homee ID, username and password).
+Just download ChromeDriver from http://chromedriver.chromium.org/download and change inputs in the Script accordingly (enter your homee ID, username and password amd the path to ChromeDriver).

 Then let it do its magic.